leggetter/leggetter.co.uk/_posts/2017-05-25-describe-publish-consume-realtime-data.md

   function(err, activity) {
     if(err) throw err;

-    pusher.trigger('activities', 'created', activity);
+    io.of('/activities').emit('created', activity);
   });

 ```

-In this code a new activity has been created so we’ve triggered an event called `created` on the `activities` channel passing the newly created `activity` as the event data payload.
+In this code a new activity has been created so we’ve triggered an event called `created` on the `activities` namespace passing the newly created `activity` as the event data payload.

 ```
 Activity.get(activityId, function (err, activity) {
   activity.text = "Phil is still talking";
   activity.save(function (err) {
-    pusher.trigger('activities', 'updated', activity);
+    io.of('/activities').emit('updated', activity);
   });
 });